 We want to help you get the most out of your mulch.
 For this reason, we’ve taken the time to answer the questions we most often hear from mulch shoppers.

-The answers below are based on the knowledge we’ve gained from our three decades in the industry.
+The answers below are based on the knowledge gained from our three decades in the industry.
 We hope you find them useful as you utterly dominate mulch season!

 1. What Type of Mulch Is Best?

 Conversely, if mulch is less than 100% organic, it won’t provide as many nutrients and could harm the soil.
 Some manufacturers mix chemically treated wood, such as leftover wood from old pallets, with organic hardwood to save money.
-This leftover wood has nothing to offer the soil other than potentially harmful chemicals.
+This leftover wood has nothing to offer the soil besides potentially harmful chemicals.

 Many inorganic mulch options are also available, such as rubber, plastic or rock mulch.
 While these options won’t necessarily hurt the soil, they won’t help it either.
 Only 100% organic hardwood is 100% healthy for the soil.